Personal Home Security

 • NEVER have an outside key.
 Intruders routinely look for them.
 It's an almost silent ticket into your home.

 • Use proper dead bolts.
-They must intrude a minimum of 1.0 inch into the door jam.
+They must intrude a minimum of one inch into the door jam.

 • Place wooden dowels in the bottom runners on your windows that will prevent the windows from being opened, even using force.
 This will force an intruder to break glass to enter your home making considerable noise.